hindutva/hindutva.github.io/main/polity/sick-india/orgs/rss/bunch_of_thoughts_golwalkar/05_Part_Four_-_Moulding_Men.md

 The offering that we make on this day of Guru Pooja in the form of money is to remind ourselves that the earnings that we make all our life is made possible because of the co- operation of society around us.
 Not only the financial earnings but our entire security and happiness is a thing vouchsafed by society.
 As such it becomes our duty to pay back that social debt, to the maximum extent possible for us.
 In fact, the daily one-hour Shakha wherein we offer our body, mind and intellect is intended to fulfil that social obligation in our daily life.
 It is in tune with this spirit of self-offering nurtured in Sangh that the system of Guru Dakshina also has been evolved.

-Part Four - Moulding Men Chapter 34.
+## Ch  34.
 Character - Personal and National

 Our cultural speciality: Personal Character - Purity of means - Personal laxity, a national danger - Tragedy of passive 'goodness' - National character, the life-breath - Verdict of history - Devotion is not bargaining - Power of devotion- When characters blooms.